Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Results

-In the middle column of Fig.~\ref{fig:grads_vs_params}, there is a mild negative trend between age gradients and age and mild positive trend between [Fe/H] gradients and age, although these trends are also insignificant.
-Thus, younger quiescent galaxies may have flatter age gradients and more negative [Fe/H] gradients, while older quiescent galaxies may have more negative age gradients and more positive [Fe/H] gradients.
-Interestingly, these tentative trends are qualitatively similar to the results of \cite{Cheng_2024}, who found a negative trend between age gradients and age and a positive trend between [Fe/H] gradients and age in quiescent galaxies at $0.6\lesssim z\lesssim 1.0$.
-However, we note that while our age gradients may evolve from flat to negative with increasing age, the gradients in \cite{Cheng_2024} evolved from positive to flat (although we sample a slightly younger age range).
+In the middle column of Fig.~\ref{fig:grads_vs_params}, there is a mild positive trend between [Fe/H] gradients and age, although this trend is also statistically insignificant.
+Thus, younger quiescent galaxies may have more negative [Fe/H] gradients, while older quiescent galaxies may have more positive [Fe/H] gradients.
+Interestingly, this tentative trend is qualitatively similar to the results of \cite{Cheng_2024}, who find a positive trend between [Fe/H] gradients and age in quiescent galaxies at $0.6\lesssim z\lesssim 1.0$.
+However, we note that \cite{Cheng_2024} also find a negative trend between age gradients and age, which is inconsistent with our findings here (although we sample a slightly younger age range).

-In this context, the tentative trends that we find between stellar population gradients and age may be qualitatively consistent with previous spatially-resolved studies at $z > 1$.
+In this context, the tentative trends that we find between [Fe/H] gradients and age may be qualitatively consistent with previous spatially resolved studies at $z > 1$.
 In particular, \cite{Jafariyazani_2020}, \cite{Perez_Gonzalez_2024}, and \cite{D'Eugenio_2020} all examine relatively young galaxies and find flat/slightly negative age gradients and negative metallicity gradients.
-This is also what we may be seeing at the youngest end of the age axis in the middle column of Fig.~\ref{fig:grads_vs_params}.
+We may be seeing a similar effect in our youngest galaxies (middle column of Fig.~\ref{fig:grads_vs_params}).